This document describes how to install and configure SAP monitoring using AppDynamics.

 Install the ABAP Agent and HTTP SDK

 The HTTP SDK can be installed on the SAP application servers that run on supported operating system.
-If the SAP application server runs on unsupported OS, for example, AIX, install HTTP SDK on a separate machine.
+If the SAP application server runs on an OS where you cannot install HTTP SDK, for example, AIX, install HTTP SDK on a separate machine.

 |Purpose of installation||Components||Component Description|